 Your Schedule at a Glance (Minimum two-week commitment):

-Day 2, Friday: You’ll join the team for breakfast followed by a morning activity.
-Following lunch, volunteers will head to their first shift with the turtles.
-A typical shift includes emptying and scrubbing the tanks, feeding the turtles, cleaning and pampering the turtles and interacting with resort guests who come for a tour of the Center.
-After the shift ends, the volunteers usually try to catch the sunset at the beach before heading to dinner.
+Day 1, Thursday: You will join the team for breakfast followed by your first morning at the centre.
+This morning shift includes doing food prep and sea grass collection for the turtles, feeding the turtles, cleaning and pampering the turtles, cleaning the tanks, and interacting with resort guests who come for a tour of the Center.
+After this shift ends, it is usually already around lunch time.
+Following lunch, you can go for a snorkel or join one of the other activities before watching the sunset and heading to dinner.

 Day 3, Saturday: Usually is an excursion day!
-Volunteers begin the day by having breakfast together before hopping on the boat to go snorkeling, visit uninhabited islands or go dolphin watching!
+Volunteers begin the day by having breakfast together.
+Depending on the group and the weather, we will either leave after breakfast or after lunch to hop on the boat and go snorkelling, visit uninhabited islands, go for dolphin watching, or do some night fishing.

-Day 4-8, Sunday – Thursday: The rest of the days follow a similar schedule with the morning shift occurring after breakfast (at 08:30), followed by an afternoon activity in between lunch and dinner which usually comprises snorkeling, beach cleanups, coral reef surveys & gardening, turtle rehabilitation swims, documentary viewings, etc.
+Day 4-8, Sunday-Thursday: The rest of the days follow a similar schedule with the morning shift occurring after breakfast (at 8:30), followed by free time or an afternoon activity between lunch and dinner.

-Remaining Weeks: The remaining weeks will follow the above schedule of working and having Saturdays typically reserved for group excursions.
-Volunteers departing will head back to Male on a Wednesday morning via a domestic flight.
+Remaining weeks: The remaining weeks will follow the above schedule of working and having Saturdays typically reserved for group excursions.
+Volunteers departing will head back to Male on a Wednesday morning via a domestic flight or seaplane.

 What’s Included